Your Organization and NGS

 Why Does Your Organization Need a Delegate?

 As a delegate, you also facilitate communication with NGS.
-You act as the main voice for your organization in NGS.
 You bring news from NGS (conference news, RPAC issues, webinars, and so on) to your home organization as appropriate.
 NGS news and announcements can be made at your meetings, in your newsletters, as a part of your website or blog, or in your organization’s email blasts.
-You are also tasked with keeping NGS up-to-date on your organization’s activities, announcements, meeting information and so on by sharing your newsletter or other communications with NGS (we will comb through these to share society announcements in the FORUM section of NGS Magazine).
-You also coordinate with your organization’s account administrator to make sure your organization is making the most of its membership in NGS.
+You are also tasked with keeping NGS up-to-date on your organization’s activities, meeting information, achievements, and so on by communicating with NGS (we may want to share announcements in NGS Magazine).
+You also coordinate with your admin to make sure your organization is making the most of its membership in NGS and using resources.

 Delegate Job Description